rtdip/core/docs/university/essentials/api/exercise.md

 In this exercise, you will learn how to run APIs on Swagger and Postman.

-1. Go to [Swagger](https://ssip-api.shell.com/docs) and click the green Authorize button on the right.
+1. Go to your RTDIP Swagger page and click the green Authorize button on the right.

 2. Call a `Raw Get` query to retrieve some data from your time series data source.